 Image courtesy of Slate – click the link above to see the original article.

 This graph tells you, for example, that during opening weekend for The Polar Express in 2004, the screens showing the film in 3D made nearly 7 times as much money as the screens showing the film in 2D.
-As you can see, the drop from this film is quite precipitous, . . . → Read More: 3Dead?
+As you can see, the drop from this film . . . → Read More: 3Dead?

 More than three weeks after its opening, Scott Pilgrim Vs. The World appears to be limping towards the end of its theatrical run.
 For whatever reason (some blame marketing, others blame Michael Cera exhaustion, for others the fault lies with a crowded weekend of opening releases) this action comedy with a video game aesthetic and a heart of platinum has failed to find an audience.
 Critical response has been very positive, and everyone I know who’s seen the film has enjoyed it, so it’s unfortunate that this level of support hasn’t translated into higher revenues.

 While I’m sure many people have their own explanations for why this film didn’t resonate with a larger crowd, I would like to posit my own: that our culture’s math anxiety runs so deep, we instinctively run when there’s even a hint of mathematics afoot.
-For if you look closely enough, . . . → Read More: Scott Pilgrim Vs. Gravity
+For if you . . . → Read More: Scott Pilgrim Vs. Gravity

 Late last month there was apparently a bit of a ruckus over whether or not California should adopt new national education standards as part of a competition among the states dubbed “Race to the Top.”